 Although you may benefit now from pre-made templates and landing pages, down the road you may want the ability to code and design these from scratch.
 Both Mailchimp and Constant Contact offer customization, however, Constant Contact does require an API key request prior to use.

 Marketing automation allows you to follow your customers throughout their buyer journey, and they are helpful in many businesses’ email campaigns.
 You create “triggering events,” which are certain actions a customer takes.
 Then, your email automation software sends specific, personalized emails targeting that particular type of customer at the appropriate place in your sales funnel.

 Both Mailchimp and Constant Contact offer automation capabilities.
 A notable difference between the two is that Constant Contact restricts automations to Email Plus accounts, which start at $45/month with 0-500 contacts and increases based on contact list totals.

-Mailchimp allows all accounts to use automations and its capabilities are more robust.
-For example, you can set up an automation if a person clicks on a certain link or purchases a certain product.
-Constant Contact is more restricted but does allow for autoresponders and simple lead nurturing campaigns.
+Mailchimp allows all accounts to use automation and its capabilities are more robust.
+For example, you can set up an automation if a person clicks on a particular link or purchases a certain product.
+Constant Contact is more restrictive but does allow for autoresponders and simple lead nurturing campaigns.

-Constant Contact features the following reporting tools for both Email and Email Plus plan versions:
+Constant Contact features the following reporting tools for both Email and Email Plus plans:

 - Open and click rate reports

 - Campaign comparison reports

 Mailchimp includes all of the above reporting tools plus:

 - Social media reports